A brief history of PLA

 What are the main properties of PLA?

-PLA has several interesting properties.
-Among them:
+PLA has several key properties:

 -